 Explore The Map

 While it might be tempting to just focus on missions, control points, and random activities, you should also take some time to just explore the world.
-Players are reporting secret bosses and hidden missions dotted around the map.
+There are secret bosses and hidden missions dotted around the map.
 Beyond that, the map is filled with loot containers and collectibles.
 These will give you more XP and items.

 Head Underground To Get Faction Keys

 During missions, you might find locked chests.
 You will need a faction key to unlock them.
-They can be found underground in small utility boxes that hang on the walls in different tunnels and sewers below DC.
+They can be found underground in small utility boxes that hang on the walls in different tunnels and sewers below DC and NYC.
 To find entrance points to the underground section of the world, look on the map for yellow arrows pointing down.
 These mark manhole covers or other entrances to the dirt sewers below.

 Upgrade Settlements & Complete Projects